 - Only the Host can start recording and control the camera.

-- Video snippets can be exported only by the Owner of the project.
+- Videos can be exported only by the Owner of the project.